Sohan-2001/Sohan-2001/README.md

 - 👋 Hi, I’m @Sohan-2001
-- 👀 I’m interested in ...
-C++ & Python
+- 👀 I’m interested in C++ & Python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 sohan100karfa@gmail.com

 <!---
 Sohan-2001/Sohan-2001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.